Valgrind: Platforms supported

 As of version 3.4.0, Valgrind supports Linux on x86, x86-64 and PowerPC.
 Support for Linux on ARMv7 (used for example in certain smartphones) was added in version 3.6.0.
+From version 3.7.0 the ARM/Android platform support was added.
 Support for Solaris was added in version 3.11.0.
 Support for OS X was added in version 3.5.0.
 Support for FreeBSD x86 and amd64 was added in version 3.18.0.
 Support for FreeBSD aarch64 was added in version 3.23.0.
-There are unofficial ports to other Unix-like platforms (like OpenBSD, NetBSD and QNX).
-From version 3.7.0 the ARM/Android platform support was added.

 Since version 3.9.0 there is support for Linux on MIPS64 little and big endian, for MIPS DSP ASE on MIPS32, for s390x Decimal Floating Point instructions, for POWER8 (Power ISA 2.07) instructions, for Intel AVX2 instructions, for Intel Transactional Synchronization Extensions, both RTM and HLE and initial support for Hardware Transactional Memory on POWER.

-RISC-V since version 3.25.0.
+RISC-V 64bit since version 3.25.0.

+Support for macOS 10.13 was improved and support for macOS 10.14, 10.15, 11, 12 and 13 were added in Valgrind 3.27.

+There are unofficial ports to other Unix-like platforms (like OpenBSD, NetBSD, DragonFly BSD and QNX).

 History and development

 The name Valgrind refers to the main entrance to Valhalla in Norse mythology.
 During development (before release) the project was named Heimdall; however, the name would have conflicted with a security package.

 The original author of Valgrind is Julian Seward, who in 2006 won a Google-O'Reilly Open Source Award for his work on Valgrind.

-Several others have also made significant contributions, including Nicholas Nethercote, Bart Van Assche, Florian Krohm, Tom Hughes, Philippe Waroquiers, Mark Wielaard, Paul Floyd, Petar Jovanovic, Carl Love, Cerion Armour-Brown and Ivo Raisr.
+Several others have also made significant contributions, including Nicholas Nethercote, Bart Van Assche, Florian Krohm, Tom Hughes, Philippe Waroquiers, Mark Wielaard, Paul Floyd, Petar Jovanovic, Carl Love, Petr Pavlu and Ivo Raisr.

 It is used by a number of Linux-based projects.